 - experiencing unexplained physical complaints, especially stomach pains.

-Depression in children and young people is often hidden
+Depression in children and young people may look different than it does in adults

 Young people may not recognise their problem as depression or, if they do, may feel unable to talk about it.
-Often the feelings that come with depression are so strong they do not tell anyone else because they feel no good or they are scared they are going mad.
-This is why it’s important that if you notice these symptoms, you ask your children about them.
+Often the feelings that come with depression are so strong they do not tell anyone else because they feel no good, they are scared they are going mad, or they think that no one will believe or support them.
+They may choose to tell their friends before they’re able to talk to adults.
+Therefore, if you notice these symptoms, ask your children about them.

-There is a strong association between depression in young people and anxiety, conduct disorders, substance abuse, attention deficit/hyperactivity disorder (ADHD) and eating disorders.
-These other problems often mask the depression.
+There is a strong association between depression in young people and anxiety, conduct disorders, substance abuse, attention-deficit/hyperactivity disorder (ADHD) and eating disorders.
+These other problems can co-exist with depression or present in a similar way to depression.
 This is another reason to see a doctor as soon as possible if you have any concerns about the mental health of your child or teenager.

 Usually, there is no one single cause of depression in children and teenagers.
 Sometimes depression appears out of the blue, while at other times something seems to trigger it.
 Often it is a combination of factors.
 Your child or teenager is more likely to experience depression if they: